nhu92/HiCassembly/02-juicer+3ddna.md

 wget https://hicfiles.tc4ga.com/public/juicer/juicer_tools.1.9.9_jcuda.0.8.jar
 ln -s juicer_tools.1.9.9_jcuda.0.8.jar  juicer_tools.jar
 ```
+> (updated 07/11/2022) Check the newest version of juicer tools.
+Currently, I use v1.22.01.

 However, our job submission system has a few different command settings that does not compatible to Juicer.
 Thus, there are some files need to be edited.
 I have files done for this step, so you can replace these files under `scripts` folder. ([juicer.sh](https://github.com/gudusanjiao/HiCassembly/blob/main/miscellaneous/juicer.sh), [split_rmdups.awk](https://github.com/gudusanjiao/HiCassembly/blob/main/miscellaneous/split_rmdups.awk))